axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ##### Body

 * Structure the body of a concept topic like you would a presentation to a group who doesn't know anything about the topic.
 Introduce ideas gradually, so your audience can grow their understanding of the topic.
-* It can be easy to blend explanations with other types of content, like procedures or references.
+* It can be easy to blend explanations with other types of content, like tasks or references.
 But you should avoid doing so.
 Here are some tips to avoid mixing documentation types:
   * Avoid instructions, procedures, or any content that doesn't focus solely on building upon the conceptual understanding of the concept.
   * If you find yourself writing steps or describing how to do something in detail in your concept topic, you need to shift your focus away from describing the tasks, and go back to the concept.
 Remind yourself of the main goal of your topic.